Last Modified: 04 Aug 2016

 A selection of optional activities are listed in the day-to-day itinerary.
 This isn't an exhaustive list and should be used as a guide only.
 Prices are approximate and are for entrance only and don’t include transport to and from the sites or local guides unless indicated.
 All activities are subject to availability and it may not be possible to do all the activities listed in the time available at each destination.
 Where activities are considered medium or high risk, we work with operators whose safety and credentials we have sighted and assessed.
 This means that it is possible that you may find the same activity cheaper with another operator on the ground, however we cannot vouch for the safety or quality of that operator.
 Activities not listed above have not been assessed by us and as such our staff and leaders are unable to assist you with booking these activities.
 The decision to partake in any activity not listed is at your own discretion and risk.

 You will be expected to carry your own luggage, including moving about busy public transport hubs, up stairs and escalators and on and off buses and trains.
-Although you won't be required to walk long distances with your luggage, you are expected to be able to walk and handle your own luggage for up to 30 minutes.
-Good general fitness and mobility plays a big part in making your trip more enjoyable In some locations it may be possible to hire porters.
+Although you won't be required to walk long distances, you are expected to be able to walk and handle your own luggage for up to 30 minutes.
+Good general fitness and mobility plays a big part in making your trip more enjoyable In some locations it may be possible to hire porters at extra expense paid locally.
 Please ask your trip leader for help to arrange this if possible but be prepared to manage your own luggage.

 Informal Chinese language lesson

 Samye - Samye Monastery